How to Immigrate to Canada 2023? Best PR Options Guide

 Currently, the most popular Canadian investment immigration programs include the Start-Up Visa (SUV) launched by the federal government and the investment immigration program launched by the Quebec provincial government.

 The application process for investment immigration in Canada is relatively complicated.
 There are federal and provincial business immigration programs to choose from.
-We recommend foreign investors who intend to invest in Canada contact our TWA professional licensed immigration consultants for a free consultation.
+We recommend foreign investors who intend to invest in Canada contact our TWA professional licensed immigration consultants for a consultation.
 It would be a preliminary assessment of the client’s situation and the selection of an appropriate immigration plan.

 Start-Up Visa